Frequently Asked Questions

 You need to be dressed correctly in your robe.
 Please ensure you have your identity card (given to you when you registered); you will need to hand this in to the Chief Marshall before you go on stage.
 Please ensure you have left any guest tickets with your accompanying visitors before the rehearsal as they will need these for entry into the Great Hall.

-Please note that, once you have been presented for and admitted to your degree, you will not necessarily return to the same seat that you occupied at the start of the ceremony.
+Please note that, once you have been on stage, you will not necessarily return to the same seat that you occupied at the start of the ceremony.
 Therefore please avoid carrying handbags, cameras etc. with you during the ceremony.

 10. What does the ceremony involve?

 In the ceremony, you will be “presented” to the Vice-Chancellor by a Presenter who will read out your name and the names of your fellow students being admitted to the same degree.
 When your name is called, you will walk across the stage and shake hands with the Vice-Chancellor.
 You will then return to be seated.
 When all admissions to your particular degree have been completed, you will be asked to stand to receive the Greetings of the Chancellor/Vice Chancellor of the University.

 - A Marshal will collect you from your seats when it is time to go on stage to be presented to the Vice-Chancellor.

 - Follow the Marshal and stay in the order you have been placed.

 - The Presenter will read the names of each student.

 - When your name is read out you will walk towards the Vice-Chancellor.

 - The Marshals will take you back to be seated.

-When all presentations to a particular degree have been completed (e.g. all BA candidates), all those graduates will be asked to stand to be admitted to their degree by the Vice-Chancellor and to receive the Greetings of the Chancellor of the University.
+When all presentations to a particular award have been completed (e.g. all BA candidates), all those students will be asked to stand to be admitted to their degree by the Vice-Chancellor and to receive the Greetings of the Chancellor of the University.

-11. Can I leave as soon as I get my degree?
+11. Can I leave as soon as I get my award?

-Except in an emergency, graduands (students) are expected to remain seated throughout the ceremony.
+Except in an emergency, students are expected to remain seated throughout the ceremony.

 12. How long does a ceremony last?